abelardojarab/gputeachingkit-labs/Module12/BfsQueue/description.markdown

 An empty stub for the kernels is provided.
 All you need to do is correctly implement the kernel code.

+# Test Datasets
+The first three datasets invoke the Global Queue kernel.
+The second three invoke the Block Queue Kernel

 # Local Setup Instructions

 The most recent version of source code for this lab along with the build-scripts can be found on the [Bitbucket repository](LINKTOLAB).
 A description on how to use the [CMake](https://cmake.org/) tool in along with how to build the labs for local development found in the [README](LINKTOREADME) document in the root of the repository.